AI ROI Calculation: The Math Most Enterprises Get Wrong

 ROI = (Labor savings - software cost) / software cost

-- It treats labor savings as the only value bucket, when many of the biggest wins come from error recovery, faster throughput, and avoided downside.
+- It treats labor as the only value bucket.
+In real operations, many of the best deployments pay back through fewer mistakes, faster cycle time, more throughput, and avoided downside.

 Use this instead: